gutris1/sd-hub/README.md

 For input box, there are only two options:
 - Path targeting to a folder.
 - Path targeting to a file.

-- You can also use $tag to skip the long path name.
+You can also use $tag to skip the long path name.<br>
-- You can rename the target upload (file or folder) by adding " - " after the input path.
+You can rename the target upload (file or folder) by adding " - " after the input path.

 ```python
 # Folder as input, so all the files inside the folder with its folder uploaded to your repository